makerdao/arbitrum-dai-bridge/README.md

 ### Deploying new token bridge

 This bridge stores funds in an external escrow account rather than on the bridge address itself.
-To upgrade, deploy new bridge independently and connect to the same escrow.
+To upgrade, deploy the new bridge independently and connect it to the same escrow.
 Thanks to this, multiple bridges can operate at the same time (with potentially different interfaces), and no bridge will ever run out of funds.

 ### Closing bridge